-- Entrenches approval processes and reduces rogue bookings.
+- entrenches approval processes and reduces rogue bookings

-- Slashes booking fees by as much as 80% in some cases.
+- slashes booking fees by as much as 80% in some cases

-- Improves compliance and travel policy enforcement.
+- improves compliance and travel policy enforcement

-- Assists with duty of care obligations by tracking travel plans.
+- assists with duty of care obligations by tracking travel plans

-- Improves data capture and billing accuracy.
+- improves data capture and billing accuracy.

 So with so much to gain, how can you encourage your travellers to book online?

 Choose a tool that is supported by your TMC and your GDS.
 Without the support of your supply chain partners, you can’t hope to succeed in managing online bookings.

-Make sure to read through our essential online booking tool checklist, which you can view by clicking below.
+Be sure to read through our essential online booking tool checklist, which you can view by clicking below.

-Revise your travel policy and processes: to mandate online booking – or at least to encourage it if your culture is more ‘carrot’ than ‘stick’.
+Mandate online booking – or at least to encourage it if your culture is more ‘carrot’ than ‘stick’.

 Make sure your negotiated rates are loaded into the system, together with your preferred classes of travel and room selections.

 Educate your travellers and your travel approvers about the benefits of online booking.
 Almost everyone who has made the switch to online will tell you that they underestimated the need to ‘sell’ the benefits to stakeholders – and paid the price for that.

 Most of your travellers will be comfortable with online leisure bookings, so make sure your tool is as intuitive and easy to use as the sites they’re familiar with.
 If you don’t, they’ll try to use those leisure sites for business travel – and that sort of online booking doesn’t help you at all.

 Configure your booking tool to show the real cost of travel – and the savings they’re overlooking by ignoring your preferred deals or fare types.
 Many organisations have harnessed visual guilt (showing lost savings) to change behaviour – in the right direction.

 While staff spend seven hours a day in front of their monitors, they use their phones and tablets for much longer.
 Make sure your booking tool is accessible to those devices and easy to use on smaller screens.

-The fear factor: You have an obligation to ensure the safety of all travellers, so don’t hesitate to remind them that they’re invisible if they’re not ‘in the system’.
+You have an obligation to ensure the safety of all travellers, so don’t hesitate to remind them that they’re invisible if they’re not ‘in the system’.
 Bookings made offline or through consumer channels may not be captured by your system, leaving travellers on their own if they get into trouble.
 They need to be made aware of this.